tytydraco/yessleep/out/Im_a_Nuller_and_Today_an_Attempt_was_Made_on_my_Life.md

 “How did you even get him here?”
 I asked, following them into the elevator.

-“With his help.
-He was a very level-headed child in spite of his situation.
+“With his help," Agent Tesfeye said.
+"He was a very level-headed child in spite of his situation.
 His parents had talked to him about CoveScope and the different gifts that could manifest, and he called us crying, saying he was a Killer.”

 My heart broke.
 “Oh, no, the poor boy.”